Anstedt/robot/README.md

 # Robot

+# PID
+PID is running and checked in on branch pid-dev.
+It reacts very slowly but does work in both directions.
+Seems like the range of my output +/- 10000 vs the input range +/-180 may be part of this issues.

 # Driver Control
 Increasing distance causes the driver to take longer on the write calls but also uses more CPU time. distance=100 %CPU=8 distance=500 %CPU=20